GandhiCloud/cp4a-install-v4/TA-Prerequisite-install.md

 oc describe pv <<pv_name>>
 ```

 4. If a PV exists with the below condition then you can continue further.
-If it doesn't then skip to the next step (2.
+If it doesn't then skip to the next step (Step 2.
 Verify and Install NFS Server).

 ```
 Status : UnBound